Showing posts with label Richard Baker Roshi. Show all posts

 Heels Outside The Door

-“I gave up the heels but kept the skirt.”--Issan “Tommy” Dorsey Roshi, The Boy as Pretty as the Girl Next Door
+“I gave up the heels but kept the skirt.”--Issan “Tommy” Dorsey Roshi

-My friend the Zen teacher Roshi Susan Murphy verbally sketched the opening shot for a movie that she was thinking about doing.
+My friend, the Zen teacher Roshi Susan Murphy, verbally sketched the opening shot for a movie that she was thinking about doing.
 I titled it for her--“Issan, The Movie.”
-The camera focuses on the zendo porch and where people have neatly, almost formally, arranged the shoes they shed before entering the meditation hall.
-The camera zooms in and scans the sneakers, Birkenstocks, flip flops and a lone pair of high heels.
+The camera focuses on the zendo porch where people have neatly, almost formally, arranged the shoes they shed before entering the meditation hall.
+The camera zooms in and scans the sneakers, Birkenstocks, flip-flops, and a lone pair of high heels.

 I’ve always liked that visual.
-There’s a whole story in those few fleeting images.
+There’s a whole story in those few seconds.
 In my mind the slippers had to be red, perhaps even some rhinestones for dual use on stage.

-But there was also reference to Michael Downing’s Shoes Outside the Door, though the title seemed to suggest, unfairly in my view, an attractive woman and a sexual tryst outside the Buddhist Precepts.
-The door in question was not the formal entrance to the zendo, but the door of Richard Baker’s private cabin at Tassajara where the discovery of a woman’s shoes was the beginning of the unraveling of Baker Roshi’s tenure as abbot.
-Though Downing claimed to stick to an objective rendition of a major rupture in history of an important Western Zen temple, the story that the title references belies that it includes a bit of muckraking.
+But there was also a reference to Michael Downing’s Shoes Outside the Door, though the title seemed to suggest, unfairly in my view, an attractive woman and a sexual tryst outside the Buddhist Precepts.
+The door in question was not the formal entrance to the zendo but the door of Richard Baker’s private cabin at Tassajara, where the discovery of a woman’s shoes was the beginning of the unraveling of Baker Roshi’s tenure as Abbott.
+Though Downing claimed to stick to an objective rendition of a major rupture in the history of an important Western Zen Temple, the story that the title references belies that it includes a bit of muckraking.
 It was a scandal that keeps reappearing like a bad dream in the history of the San Francisco Zen Center.

-This question has troubled the humans who practice since Lord Buddha himself walked out of his father’s palace.
+This question has troubled the humans who practice since Lord Buddha walked out of his father’s palace.
 How do we carry the past?
 How do we deal with the results of our actions?
-When I first encountered this notion in my own practice, it reactivated memories of the darker aspects of my own life.
-In the old story we hear that the Buddha was troubled by the sight of sick people, desperate people, and dead bodies.
-I actually think that there’s a lot of philosophical thinking involved in that presentation as if an abstract notion of impermanence and suffering presented itself for inspection and reflection.
-What if Siddhartha himself had visceral emotional human responses that included all the gray shades of hesitancy, infantile and magical thinking, bargaining, even second guessing and mistakes?
-These are the kind of human reactions that we have to deal with.
+When I first encountered this notion in my practice, it reactivated memories of the darker aspects of my own life.
+In the old story, we hear that the Buddha was troubled by the sight of sick people, desperate people, and dead bodies.
+I think that there’s a lot of philosophical thinking involved in that presentation, as if an abstract notion of impermanence and suffering presented itself for inspection and reflection.
+What if Siddhartha himself had visceral emotional human responses that included all the gray shades of hesitancy, infantile and magical thinking, bargaining, even second-guessing, and mistakes?
+These are the kinds of human reactions that we have to deal with.

-Issan, Phil Whalen and a few others were at the center of the San Francisco Zen Center storm as people who did not turn against Richard Baker.
-Issan would not have blushed at the real or imagined nubile figure in his teacher’s life, and did he abandon his teacher.
+Issan, Phil Whalen, and a few other friends were at the center of the San Francisco Zen Center storm, and they were people who did not turn against Richard Baker.
+Issan would not have blushed at the actual or imagined nubile figure in his teacher’s life, nor did he abandon his teacher.
 His own life had more than its share of dark and loving moments.
-He did not shun, renounce, ostracize, vilify, or denounce though I’m sure that many longtime friends encouraged, perhaps even nudged him in that direction.
+He did not shun, renounce, ostracize, vilify, or denounce, though I’m sure many longtime friends encouraged, perhaps even nudged him in that direction.
 This does not imply that he tolerated or excused whatever behaviors might have occurred.
-Rather, his own experience of human frailty or suffering allowed him a kind of generous and compassionate understanding that we are all human.
+Instead, his experience of human frailty or suffering allowed him a generous and compassionate understanding that we are all human.

-This history of the planting Zen practice in the West is filled to overflowing with stories of men and women who came to Zen after deeply troubling personal experiences.
-Buddhism is not a religion invented to steer sinners towards repentance nor is it a religion that requires sainthood.
-Practice allows each one of us a certain degree of freedom from being attached to the past.
+This history of planting Zen practice in the West is filled with stories of men and women who came to Zen after deeply troubled personal experiences.
+Buddhism is not a religion invented to steer sinners towards repentance, nor is it a religion that requires sainthood.
+Practice allows us a certain degree of freedom from being attached to the past.

 Issan became Richard Baker’s first dharma heir.
-For me there is no mystery or magical thinking in that.
+For me, there is no mystery or magical thinking involved.

 Sweeping darkness